ju-chen/Voide1220.github.io/_pages/about.md

 - [*2023.04*] Our work, [multi-modal GPT prompting for vision-language foundation models](https://arxiv.org/pdf/2303.11732.pdf) is out!
 - [*2023.03*] Our work, [collaborative distillation so that multiple foundation pre-trainings complement each other](https://arxiv.org/pdf/2212.09335.pdf) is out!
 - [*2023.02*] Our work, [partial supervision with quadruple contrasts for cost-effective vision-language pre-training](https://arxiv.org/pdf/2302.09850.pdf) is out!
+- One paper is accepted to NIPS 2023, about general semantic understanding for multi-modal large models.
 - One paper is accepted to ICCV 2023, about finer visual understanding from multiple diffusion models.
 - One paper is accepted to CVPR 2023, about effective collaboration of multiple foundation models.
 - One paper is accepted to ECCV 2022, about efficient adaptation for vision-language foundation models.